CJanecka/Projects_and_CTFs/Defensive Security/README.md

 *Figure 23 - Hourly count for the HTTP POST method on the administrative webpage.*
 ![apache server - hourly http post method count](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/a763194c-fe56-45aa-9ac1-fa55c1a8e2f5)

-The data depicted in Figure 23 reveals that webpage typically registers 2-6 instances of the **POST** method, occasionally exhibiting spikes with counts exceeding 6.
+The data depicted in Figure 23 reveals that the webpage typically registers 2-6 instances of the **POST** method, occasionally exhibiting spikes with counts exceeding 6.
 With this information, we dertermined:

   + Our baseline is two (2) instances of the **POST** method being registered on the administrative webpage.
   + Our alert threshold is seven (7) **POST** method occurances, to notify VSI when suspicious activity is occuring.